Remap Layer Block Arguments for Model Specification

 and their default values.

-The function supports two modes of operation based on input_map
+The function supports two modes of operation based on input_map:

 Single Input Renaming: If

-function to the provided string.
+input_mapis a single character string, the wrapper function renames the first argument of theblockfunction to the provided string.
 This is the common case for blocks that take a single tensor input.Multiple Input Mapping: If

 Examples